-Do you want to redirect naked domain to “www”?
+Do you want to redirect your naked domain to “www”?
 You’re in the right place.
-In this tutorial we will guide you step-by-step on how to redirect a naked domain to “www” if your domain hosting doesn’t provide DNS hosting.
+In this tutorial, I will guide you step-by-step on how to redirect a naked domain to “www” if your domain hosting doesn’t provide DNS hosting.

 Domain without “www” is called naked domain like “example.com“, “https://example.com“, “http://example.com“.
 In order to setup a naked redirect you need to redirect your naked domain to “www” domain by adding the 4 “A Records” in your domain’s DNS Settings that point to Google IPs.

 The “A Record” maps a domain name to an IP address.
-CNAME Record is a type of resource record in the DNS which maps one domain name to another.
-CNAME Records are widely used by Blogger users to redirect their .blogspot domain to custom domain.
+CNAME Record is a type of resource record in the DNS that maps one domain name to another.

 Some of the domain hostings or registrars do not provide DNS hosting/settings of your domain.
 They only allow you to add “Nameservers”.
 It means that you can’t add “A Records” and “CNAME Records” to your domain.

 To solve this issue you can use FreeDNS hosting.
 There are hosting companies like CloudFlare, Namecheap, etc, that provide FreeDNS hosting.
-We have tried both CloudFlare & Namecheap FreeDNS hosting, but Namecheap is the best.
+I have tried both the CloudFlare & Namecheap FreeDNS hosting, but Namecheap is the best.
 CloudFlare causes issues with SSL.

 Namecheap is one of the leading web hosting companies.
-It offers FreeDNS hosting service, for people whose registrars/hostings don’t provide DNS hosting with domain registration.
+It also offers FreeDNS hosting service for people whose registrars/hostings don’t provide DNS hosting with domain registration.
 Namecheap’s FreeDNS supports A/AAAA/CNAME/NS/MX/TXT/SRV DNS record types.